moviepilot/history_file/README.markdown

 ===========

 Behaves like a `File` class and does some convenience stuff around a `HistoryFile::FileDelegator` instance.
-It all revolves about defining a time offset.
-If however, you want to access different versions of a file, use it like this:
+It lets you version files by dates.
+A date prefix is added to the file name.

+If you want to write a file to store data from yesterday, you could write:

 ```ruby
 > f = HistoryFile[1.day.ago].new("/tmp/foo.txt", "w")